lassekongo83/amber-theme/README.md

-# amber-theme
+# Amber Theme
-A theme inspired by Ubuntu's Ambiance theme.
+A theme that's a little bit inspired by Ubuntu's Ambiance theme.

-This is just an early "alpha" version.
+This theme is not finished yet.

 TODO:

-* Create a gtk2 theme.
+* Create a GTK+2 theme.
 * Finish the gnome-shell theme.
 * Polish everything.